 Limit the number of beverages in the evening to avoid frequent trips to the bathroom or leaking at night.

-Extra weight around your abdomen increases pressure on the bladder.
-Try to control your increase weight by doing exercises and leading an active lifestyle.
+Extra weight around your abdomen can increase pressure on the bladder.
+Try to control your weight by doing exercises and leading an active lifestyle.

 Sometimes, doctors suggest the use of devices to block the urethra and block the pelvic muscles.
 Doctors also prescribe medication to muscle spasms in the bladder or an overactive bladder.